trinodb/trino/docs/src/main/sphinx/functions/comparison.md

 WHERE regionkey IN (
     SELECT regionkey
     FROM region
-    WHERE name IN ('America', 'Europe')
+    WHERE name IN ('AMERICA', 'EUROPE')
 );
 ```